Sell Used Rolex

 Among the traits Worthy is proud of - our professionalism, expertise, and superior customer service - trust stands out as one of the most important.
 Our clients know that our top priority is putting their needs first, before everything else.
 While our high ethical standards speak for themselves, our Secondhand Dealer's License issued by the New York City Department of Consumer Affairs and accreditation from the BBB gives our clients additional peace of mind and confidence in their transaction.
 Most importantly, at the end of each transaction, the client has to opportunity to accept or reject the deal - giving them full power over the deal at all times.

-How to Sell Used Rolex With Worthy
+How to Sell a Used Rolex With Worthy

 Although most luxury watch companies are situated in Switzerland, some of the most well known actually began in different countries.
 Rolex, for instance, was founded in London, England in 1905.
 Alfred Davis and Hans Wilsdorf began their watch business by importing Swiss-made movements, placing them into luxury watch cases, and selling them to jewelers who would then brand them with their own names.
 After three years of business, the duo trademarked the now famous Rolex brand, and opened an office in Switzerland.
 By 1919, due to high taxes in England, the entire operation was moved to Switzerland, where its headquarters remains today.